-A recent study by the Urban Land Institute proposed an ambitious plan to revitalize the blighted North Charleston Rivers Avenue corridor with affordable housing, private development, walkable streets, and community services.
-The study’s main recommendations agree with recent Charleston County Council plans to recommend the demolishment of the former Charleston Naval Hospital at an estimated cost of $6 million.
-Recently the Charleston County Council received a proposal from a potential buyer, so plans to demolish the Naval Hospital are on hold until a decision is made to sell the property to WECCO Development.
+A recent study by the Urban Land Institute proposed an ambitious plan to revitalize the North Charleston Rivers Avenue corridor.
+The plan includes affordable housing, private development, walkable streets, and community services.
+Furthermore, the study’s recommendations agree with Charleston County Council to demolish the former Charleston Naval Hospital – the estimated cost of which is $6 million.
+However, WECCO Development recently submitted a proposal to buy the property.
+Charleston County Council has halted demolish plans until a decision is made regarding the sale of the property.

-Urban Land Institute tasked with examining feasibility of development for the area.
+Urban Land Institute will examine the feasibility of development for the area.

-The Urban Land Institute (ULI), a nonprofit research and education organization, is considering how to develop this corridor while mitigating harmful effects, such as gentrification that frequently occurs with new development.
-The ULI panelists said more housing in the area will attract businesses and if done with proper planning, could bring in high-density buildings along the main transportation routes.
-Currently the Rivers Avenue corridor is in an area where the median family income is just below $40,000, and more than 40 percent of residents spend up to 40 percent of their income on rent.
+The Urban Land Institute (ULI), a nonprofit research and education organization, is considering how to develop this corridor.
+Crucially, they want to avoid harmful effects, such as gentrification, that frequently occur with new development.
+The ULI panelists said more housing in the area will attract businesses.
+If done with proper planning, it could bring in high-density buildings along the main transportation routes.
+Currently, the Rivers Avenue corridor is in an area where the median family income is just below $40,000.
+More than 40 percent of residents spend up to 40 percent of their income on rent.

-ULI study panelist Lance Robbins, CEO of Urban Smart Growth in Los Angeles, said the North Charleston’s south end is surrounded by robust growth, but is being left out.
-“I’ve never seen an area that’s so much the hole in the doughnut as this project.”
-Robbins said that going forward, the local governments and nonprofit groups studying the development of the metropolitan area should create a fund for affordable housing, otherwise “the area will slowly gentrify and continue to decay.”
+ULI study panelist Lance Robbins, CEO of Urban Smart Growth in Los Angeles, said that the North Charleston’s south end is surrounded by robust growth but is being left out.
+“I’ve never seen an area that’s so much the hole in the doughnut as this project,” Robbins said.
+He recommends that going forward, local governments and nonprofits studying the development of the metropolitan area should create a fund for affordable housing.
+Otherwise “the area will slowly gentrify and continue to decay.”

 Carolina Services Inc. (CSI) is Charleston’s premier community space planning and improvement company.
 Contact us to see how we can help design, manage and implement innovative and cost-effective solutions to your commercial space.